igem-fau/website/content/project/experiments.md

 *Why did we choose this method?*

 Gibson assembly is a very useful tool for cloning, because it is possible to fuse several fragments.
+Therefore, Gibson assembly was chosen as one of our cloning strategies.

 **Procedure:**